ergo-services/ergo/README.md

 ### Purpose ###

-The goal of this project is leverage Erlang/OTP experience with Golang performance. *Ergo Framework* implements OTP design patterns such as `GenServer`/`Supervisor`/`Application` and makes you able to create high performance and reliable application having native integration with Erlang infrastructure
+The goal of this project is to leverage Erlang/OTP experience with Golang performance. *Ergo Framework* implements OTP design patterns such as `GenServer`/`Supervisor`/`Application` and makes you able to create high performance and reliable application having native integration with Erlang infrastructure

 ### Features ###